nice-digital/nice-design-system/foundations/links.md

 - provides some information when read out of context
 - explains what the link offers
 - doesn't talk about mechanics
-- is not a verb phrase
+- is not a verb phrase.

 ## Text links

 - links within body copy should be blue and underlined
-- links without surrounding text should not have a full stop at the end
+- links without surrounding text should not have a full stop at the end.

 {% capture textlinks %}
 <p>